Harshavardhan-BV/StemCellGRN/README.md

 python plot_network.py
 ```
 - Note: The plotting function for graphs with self-regulation is not stable and requires manual tweaking of parameters.
+- The schematic plots in Figure S4 are made manually with inkscape using elements generated from the above script.

 #### 3.2 Toggle-n (Figure 1C/S1C/S2C/2A)
 - Iterates through the output files for toggle-n networks and calculate the frequency of $n_{high} = {0,1,2,...n}$ states for each network.